axelpale/georap/README.md

 ### npm run mongod

+Warning: use only for a demo or development.

 Requirements: `mongod:init` and `mongod:init:users` have been run.

 Starts MongoDB in auth mode and with the path `.data/db/`.

 ### npm run mongod:init

+Warning: use only for a demo or development.

 Starts MongoDB first time and without authentication.

 ### npm run mongod:init:users

-Requirements: MongoDB without authentication is running.

 Warning: use only for a demo or development.
 The default passwords are not secure for production.

+Requirements: MongoDB without authentication is running.

 Creates default MongoDB users for development.

 ### npm run reset

+Warning: use only for a demo or development.

 Warning: destroys all data in MongoDB, including MongoDB users.